About Coleman County

 Property & Public Records

 Property and land records for Coleman County are maintained by Coleman County Clerk's office, which serves as Coleman County's official recorder of deeds.
-Located at 100 West Live Oak Street, Suite 103, Coleman, TX 76834, the County Clerk's office can be reached for The office maintains an extensive collection of recorded documents including warranty deeds, quit claim deeds, deeds of trust, mortgage liens, mechanic's liens, property easements, right-of-way agreements, mineral rights conveyances, and plat maps dating back to Coleman County's organization in 1864.
+Located at 100 West Live Oak Street, Suite 103, Coleman, TX 76834, the County Clerk's office can be contacted through the office’s website.
+The office maintains an extensive collection of recorded documents including warranty deeds, quit claim deeds, deeds of trust, mortgage liens, mechanic's liens, property easements, right-of-way agreements, mineral rights conveyances, and plat maps dating back to Coleman County's organization in 1864.

 - Certified copies of recorded instruments cost $5.00 for the first page and $4.00 for each additional page, plus applicable recording fees.